Skip to main content

 client.on('error', (error) => console.error('WebRTC SDK error:', error.message));

-The SDK manages audio playback internally.
+Audio playback is automatic.
 You don’t need to add an <audio> element to your HTML.
+For advanced use cases, such as custom audio processing or visualization, refer to Custom Audio.

 await client.endCall();